jonenn/Todo/README.md

 -  CSS Animations (@keyframes): Incorporating animations to enhance interactivity and engagement within the application.

+-  Custom Hooks: Developing reusable hooks to encapsulate logic for state management, data fetching, and other functionalities, streamlining component code and enhancing reusability.

 ## Table of Contents

 1. [Features](#features)